Beno Udrih

-Beno Udrih (born July 5, 1982) is a Slovenian former professional basketball player who serves as a player development coach for the New Orleans Pelicans.
+Beno Udrih (born 5 July 1982) is a Slovenian former professional basketball player who is currently the head coach of the Wisconsin Herd of the NBA G League.
 He previously played in the NBA for the San Antonio Spurs, Sacramento Kings, Milwaukee Bucks, Orlando Magic, New York Knicks, Memphis Grizzlies, Miami Heat and Detroit Pistons.
 During his time with the Spurs, Udrih won two NBA titles in 2005 and 2007.

 Early career

 Udrih made his professional debut with a brief stint in the Slovenian Second Basketball League in 1997, followed by three seasons in the Slovenian Basketball League.
 He was named the 2000 Slovenian League Rookie of the Year, and has played for the senior Slovenian national team since that same year.
 He played for Union Olimpija, from 2000 to 2002, where he made great improvements, and played in the EuroLeague for the first time.

 Udrih played for Maccabi Tel Aviv (Israel) in the 2002–2003 season.
 He split the 2003–2004 season between Avtodor Saratov (Russia) and Olimpia Milano (Italy).

 Prior to his NBA debut, he appeared in the Southern California Summer Pro League for the Spurs, and also in three games with the Spurs squad in the 2004 Reebok Rocky Mountain Revue, averaging 10.3 points, 5 assists, 4.7 rebounds and 1.3 steals in 24.7 minutes per game.